izzi-ink/1771-netlified-jekyll/_posts/2019-08-03-welcome-to-august.md

   heroes, our users, in the products we design for their user stories?
 categories: design
 ---
 Joseph Campbell is best known for his book: The Hero with a Thousand Faces (1949).
 George Lucas credited Campbell's work as influencing his Star Wars saga.
 But is it possible that Campbell's work is relevant to UX Design and Solutions Architecture?
-The obvious analogy, the hero's journey for Campbell, is like the user journey in software design.
-But I suspect it is more subtle, more nuanced and deeper.
+I suspect we can find a deeper meaning and more nuanced influence than the obvious analogy between [user journeys and the hero's journey](https://velocitypartners.com/blog/why-customer-journey-is-a-heros-journey/).

 In short, the Hero's Journey consists of 3 main stages: